 There are some important limitations to the qualifications data available in the Adzuna database.
-Adzuna base their classification of qualification types and levels on government's published regulated qualifications framework (RQF) levels3, with the qualifications requested in any given advert classified based on how they map to these RQF levels.
+Adzuna base their classification of qualification types and levels on government's published regulated qualifications framework (RQF) levels, with the qualifications requested in any given advert classified based on how they map to these RQF levels.
 The classification does not include data on the provider issuing the qualification (such as BTEC or City and Guilds) or the subject the qualification is in.
 Professional certifications and vendor qualifications (such as Prince2 or care certificates) do not map to RQF levels so are classified as skills in the Adzuna dataset and are therefore outside of the agreed scope of this analysis.

 The Adzuna database does capture specific, recognised technical and vocational qualifications (such as HNCs, HNDs, Apprenticeships, National Vocational Qualifications (NVQs), Applied Generals, Technical Levels or T Levels) as their own type of qualification.
 However, key technical/vocational qualifications such as BTECs or City and Guilds are captured across a range of broader types of qualifications within the Adzuna data because different BTEC or City and Guilds qualifications will map to different qualification types under the RQF.
-For example, a job advert requesting a BTEC National Diploma would be classified as a 'Level 3 National Diploma', whereas an advert requesting a BTEC National Certificate would be classified as a 'Level 3 National Diploma', to identify and split out these qualifications in this analysis.
+For example, a job advert requesting a BTEC National Diploma would be classified as a 'Level 3 National Diploma', whereas an advert requesting a BTEC National Certificate would be classified as a 'Level 3 National Certificate'.
+The Adzuna platform does not provide sufficient information for us to be able to identify and split out these qualifications in this analysis.